SaulFigue/Gaze-tracking-pipeline/README.md

 # A webcam artificial intelligence-based gaze-tracking algorithm

-This repository provide an implementation code to replicate Figueroa S. and Morocho M. study results in their work ["A webcam artificial intelligence-based gaze-tracking algorithm"](https://drive.google.com/file/d/1Qt2q5KTAwVzkINAolY5xdCDt21Sz8Zfq/view?usp=sharing) [1] which presents a comparison analysis between our proposed model based on ResNet-50 pre-trained on ImageNet and 'benchmark' model presented in ["Efficiency in Real-Time Webcam Gaze Tracking"](https://arxiv.org/abs/2009.01270) [2] work.
+This repository provide an implementation code to replicate Figueroa, S.; Pineda, I.; Vizcaíno, P.; Reyes-Chacón, I. and Morocho-Cayamcela, M. study results in their work ["A webcam artificial intelligence-based gaze-tracking algorithm"][1] which presents a comparison analysis between our proposed model based on ResNet-50 pre-trained on ImageNet and 'benchmark' model presented in ["Efficiency in Real-Time Webcam Gaze Tracking"](https://arxiv.org/abs/2009.01270) [2] work.
 In addition, the source code implementation is a modification of [pperle
 Pascal repository](https://github.com/pperle/gaze-tracking) where an evaluation of a monocular eye tracking set-up work is performed.

 ![ProposedModelPipeline](https://raw.githubusercontent.com/SaulFigue/Gaze-tracking-pipeline/main/images/Pipeline.png)